HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 **SEARCH** a hex.
 2-6 chance for each hidden feature of the Hex.
 4-6 with direction.

+**SCOUT** Spend a watch patrolling the borders of a Hex.
+See the terrain of neighboring hexes.

 **CONFRONT** an Omen or roll a new encounter.

 **MAKE CAMP**.
 Watches taken in camps don’t roll Omens.